akc52/100-days-of-code/log.md

 ### Day 18: Saturday, September 8, 2018

-**Today's Progress**: Completed freeCodeCamp's React tutorial.
+**Today's Progress**: Nearly completed freeCodeCamp's React tutorial.

-**Thoughts:** I thought this challenege required creating custom code each day, so you could link to your work.
+**Thoughts:** I thought this challenge required creating custom code each day, so you could link to your work.
 I felt really guilty on days when I reviewed tutorials but didn't write something new, and I wouldn't count it toward the 100.
 That ruined the momentum and made it harder to stick to the routine.

 However, Twitter seems to be full of folks who frequently 'finish a video tutorial' but don't create anything, so I'm probably too hard on myself.
 It's my own fault for not tweeting more frequently and realizing this sooner...